cole-brokamp/PurpleAir/cran-comments.md

-## Resubmission
-* Fixed spellings and single quote `PurpleAir` in Description

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a bug fix update.
 * R CMD checks passed with above results on:
   * R v4.4.1 (macos, windows, and ubuntu)
   * R v4.3.3 (ubuntu)